SantySantos/MenuBasedOnUserInput/README.md

 3. Compile and run the project to start the app.

 ### ✍️Authors
-  -Santiago Santos
+- Santiago Santos
-  -Lorenzo Gabriel Marquez
+- Lorenzo Gabriel Marquez
-  -Alexander Oughourlian
+- Alexander Oughourlian

 ### 📌Notes
 - Feel free to modify and explore the code as wished.